sd5869/Certificates/README.md

 # Certificates
-This repository has all the Certificates that I have got
+This repository has all the Certificates that I have earned